-Program model: Intensive probation supervision with services (probation violator caseload)
+Program model: Intensive probation supervision/probation violator caseload

-Need for ARI in DuPage County: Probation caseloads in DuPage County are in excess of the recommended state standard of cases of high-risk offenders, limiting a probation officer's ability to implement creative, individualized case plans.
+Need for ARI in DuPage County: Probation caseloads in DuPage County are in excess of the recommended State standard of 50 cases of high-risk offenders, limiting a probation officer's ability to implement creative, individualized case plans.
 Although DuPage County benefits from a strong continuum of services for offenders, a lack of publicly funded substance abuse treatment options, specifically inpatient services, creates a service gap.
 The ARI program makes it possible for probation officers to supervise a reduced caseload of high-risk offenders and probation violators, enabling officers to be more effective caseworkers, implement evidence-based interventions, and refer offenders to appropriate treatment providers and other community services.

-Evidence-based/promising practices in use: Level of Service Inventory-Revised (LSI-R) assessment, probation caseload standards, graduated sanctions and incentives, individualized and group cognitive behavioral interventions, Effective Practices in Community Supervision (EPICS), Thinking for a Change, Moving On (trauma-informed cognitive behavioral intervention), tools from the Carey Group and Change Companies.
+Evidence-based/promising practices in use: LSI-R assessment, probation caseload standards, Effective Practices in Community Supervision (EPICS), cognitive behavioral therapy